Egmont Key State Park

 Although this park is primarily a wildlife refuge, it can be a personal refuge - a place to relax and collect shells along secluded, pristine beaches.

-Accessible only by private boat, Egmont Key has a unique natural and cultural history, including a lighthouse that has stood since 1858.
+Accessible only by boat, Egmont Key has a unique natural and cultural history, including a lighthouse that has stood since 1858.
 During the 19th century, the island served as a camp for captured Seminoles at the end of the Third Seminole War and was later occupied by the Union Navy during the Civil War.
-In 1898, as the Spanish - American War threatened, Fort Dade was built on the island and remained active until 1923.
+In 1898, as the Spanish-American War threatened, Fort Dade was built on the island and remained active until 1923.

-Due to remote nature of the island there is no drinking water on the island and there are no stores.
-So please remember to bring water, food and sunscreen when you visit.
+Due to the remote nature of the island, there is no drinking water on the island and there are no stores.
+Please remember to bring water, food and sunscreen when you visit.

 Park GPS coordinates:

 - Ranger Station: N 27 36.
 032 W 82 45.
 623

 - Lighthouse: N 27 36.
 047 W 82 45.
 634